Huaihua Hunan, China Travel Guide

 Adhere to local etiquette and dress codes, showing respect for traditions.

-Respect heritage sites and practices.
+Respect heritage sites and customs.

 Be mindful of noise levels in public and sacred spaces.